fredsonchaves07/java-data-structures/README.md

 # java-datastructures
-datastructures and algorithms in Java
+datastructures and com.fredson.algorithms in Java